petermeissner/wikipediatrend/cran-comments.md

 - I changed default behaviour of the main function to not send any user-agent information along its HTTP requests to comply with cran repository policy

 - I extinguished some spelling/grammar errors in the readme

+- Travis was used to check package on Ubuntu - ok

+- devtools::check() complaint about imports that are not used although I checked and there are instances of stringr::str_pad(...), jsonlite::fromJSON(...) and RCurl::getURL(...) that justify the imports described in DESCRIPTION